HelloThereMatey/mag_sputter_tool/auto_control/docs/SOP_new.md

 ### Load-Lock Procedure Summary

 **Loading Sample:**
-1. LOAD/UNLOAD → vent load-lock → open small door
+1. VENT LOAD-LOCK  → load lock vents & venting stops once complete → open small door
-2. Attach stage to rod → close door → Continue
+2. Attach samples to stage → attach stage to rod → close door
+3. Click "LOAD/UNLOAD".
-3. System pumps load-lock → opens gate valve automatically
+4. System pumps load-lock → opens gate valve automatically when complete
-4. Adjust Z-nuts → position stage in chamber → detach rod → retract rod → Continue
+5. Adjust Z-nuts → position stage in chamber → detach rod → retract rod → Continue

+NOTE: Load-lock arm must be in home position before LOAD/UNLOAD dialog can be exited.

 **Removing Sample:**
-1. LOAD/UNLOAD → gate valve opens → dialog appears
-2. Extend rod → adjust Z-nuts → attach to stage → retract to home → Continue
-3. System closes gate valve → vents load-lock
-4. Open small door → remove stage → close door → Continue (re-evacuates load-lock)
+1. Similar procedure to above yet in reverse.

 ---

+# BELOW is raw AI generated doc

+NOTE: There is a "MANUAL" mode that can be accessed on this GUI by a User account of level > 1.
+This enables practice with the load-lock arm in atmosphere as described below.
+Ask System Administrator for details.

 ## 🎓 Load-Lock Practice Procedure